hashicorp/design-system/.changeset/curly-apples-share.md

 "@hashicorp/design-system-components": patch
 ---

+`Dropdown`

-`Dropdown` - Fixed content being preserved in the DOM when closed and removed the `isOpen` yielded argument
+- Fixed content being preserved in the DOM when closed
+- Added `@preserveDomContent` to optionally control rendering of the content